How to take care of a Husky puppy: a first-time owner’s guide by Dr. Sarah Ochoa

 - Not able to pee or poop

-These signs can mean there is something wrong and needs vet attention as soon as possible.
-If you see any of these common signs or symptoms, contact your veterinarian.
+Contact your veterinarian if you see any of these common signs or symptoms.
 They can advise you on what to do next and if they should see your dog.

 Grooming your Husky